Ganesh Hegde

-Ganesh Harish Hegde is an Indian singer, performer, video director and Bollywood choreographer.
+Ganesh Hegde is an Indian singer and choreographer.

 Early life

-Ganesh Hegde is a Tuluva Bunt, born on 10 November 1973 in Bombay (present-day Mumbai) to Tulu-speaking parents Harishchandra Subbaiah Hegde and Vidya Hegde.
+Ganesh Hegde is a Tuluva Bunt, born on 10 November 1973 in Bombay (present-day Mumbai) to Tulu-speaking father, Harishchandra Subbaiah Hegde and Parsi mom, Vidya Hegde.
 Hegde is known for his work in the Oscar-nominated film Lagaan and for his musical numbers in Company.
-Ganesh has choreographed stage shows, namely Temptations 2004, the Bollywood rock concert which toured America with stars such as Shah Rukh Khan, Rani Mukherjee, Preity Zinta, Saif Ali Khan and Arjun Rampal.
+Ganesh has choreographed several stage shows, like Temptations 2004, the Bollywood rock concert which toured America with stars such as Shah Rukh Khan, Rani Mukherjee, Preity Zinta, Saif Ali Khan and Arjun Rampal.